ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 extensions.

 Bento AMP is a project that allows you to take AMP components and use them in otherwise non-AMP pages.
-Many of these Bento-enabled AMP components also build upon a Preact form under the hood that is also usable in isolation in React development contexts, but this is not a requirement.
+Many of these Bento-enabled AMP components also build upon an independent Preact component that may be used in isolation in React development contexts, but this is not a requirement.
 The only requirement of a Bento component is that it can be fully functional on non-AMP pages.

 If you'd like to add an extension to support your company